Bruschetta with Feta is a super easy appetizer or light meal! Serve with balsamic glaze or vinegar for a fresh, tasty and simple feta bruschetta.

-There is a Greek appetizer twist in our recipe for the the feta, basil, tomato combo is traditionally found in Greek Bruschetta recipes.
-It is a winning combination resulting in a bruschetta starter that takes amazing with tomato, basil and feta zinging around on the toast!
+There is a Greek appetizer twist in our recipe for the the feta, basil and tomato mixture is traditionally found in Greek Bruschetta recipes.
+It is a delicious combination that delivers both great taste and diverse textures!

 The steps above are: